thedavidhurt/migrated-teams-chat-viewer/README.md

 12. Close Outlook
 13. Open Outlook
 14. Click the "Migrated Teams Chat" folder
-15. Watch the status at the bottom to read "This folder is up to date."
+15. Watch the status at the bottom and wait for it to read "This folder is up to date."
 This could take a while.
 ##### Start here to only export the last year of Teams chats
 16. Navigate to File > Open & Export > Import/Export >
 17. Select "Export to a file" and click Next